TrinityCore/WPPSniffStorage/README.md

 WPP Sniff storage.

-Credentials are stored at pair.txt
+Credentials are stored at pair.txt.dist rename it to pair.txt after merge on 1st setup.

 Default credentials: root / toor